Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 - Which data is it the service owner wishes to collect here?
 - Which effect has **\<minOccurs\>** in the data model?
 You may notice that the field has a different value for _Innflytter.Fornavn_ and _Innflytter.Mellomnavn_.
 - Which other properties is set on the field _Innflytter.Mellomnavn_?
-- A _.C#_, _.metadata.json_ and _.schema.json_ file has been generated in addition to the _.xsd_ file you uploaded.
+- A _.cs_, _.metadata.json_ and _.schema.json_ file has been generated in addition to the _.xsd_ file you uploaded.
 What is the correlation between these files?
-- Some restrictions from the data model is not transferred to the _C#_-file, which ones?
-Some new properties has also been added, which ones?
+- Some restrictions from the data model are not transferred to the _C#_-file, which ones?
+Some new properties have also been added, which ones?

 ### Useful documentation
 - [Upload data model in Altinn Studio](/app/development/data/data-model/data-models-tool/#laste-opp--vise-datamodell)